 The Audience Retention metric can be found under the "Engagement" tab in Youtube Analytics.
 You can use this metric to see how engaging your videos are and to identify which videos are holding people's attention.

 If you notice that people are only watching a small portion of your videos, you can try to improve the quality of your content or make your videos shorter.
+A stronger intro can also help dramatically with retention, so you may want to check out my guide on how to make a YouTube intro like a pro

 The Audience Retention metric can also be used to compare the engagement of different videos on your channel.
 This can help you to identify which types of videos are most popular with your audience and to tailor your content accordingly.

-6. Impressions Click-Through Rate
+6. Thumbnail Click-Through Rate (CTR).

 7. Engagement